joric/mitosis/mitosis-bluetooth/README.md

 * [mitosis-bt.hex] (firmware upgrade for the right half, turns Mitosis into a fully wireless split Bluetooth HID keyboard)

-Current firmware version switches into a System Off mode after a few minutes of inactivity to save the battery, and wakes up on hardware interrupt (any key, usually you press something on a home row).
-Reset shortcut (currently a single Fn key) in System Off mode wakes up the keyboard and clears all existing bonds (works as a pairing key), the bonds can also be cleared by power-cycling the board by keeping it pressed for about 10 seconds.

-## Uploading Firmware

 You need to flash the right half only.
 Use [ST-LINK/V2] and [OpenOCD].
 Precompiled firmware is already merged with softdevice s130 so you don't need to flash softdevice first.